AlexMRod/ViewedProductMultipeTimes/readme.md

 ## Implementing the solution

 1. In your Klaviyo account, set up a Flow triggered by the Viewed Product event.
-2. If using Custom Actions, set up the Custom Action following our documentation and include the script in MultipleProcutViews_CustomAction.py (skip to step 6)
+2. If using Custom Actions, set up the Custom Action following our documentation and include the script in MultipleProcutViews_CustomAction.py (skip to step 7)
 3. If you are using napkin.io, add a [Flow Webhook Action](https://developers.klaviyo.com/en/docs/how_to_add_a_webhook_action_to_a_flow).
 4. In Napkin.io, [create a new function](https://docs.napkin.io/guides/quick-start), add the script in MultipleProductViews_webhook.py and deploy the function.
-5. Enter the function URL provided by napkin as the webhook endpoint.
+5. Enter the function URL provided by Napkin.io as the Flow Webhook endpoint.
 6. Enter the following payload in JSON Body:

 ```json